Growth Hacking Ecommerce: 10 Underrated Hacks To Convert More Visitors

 Another way to present discount value is to offer FREE delivery over a certain order value, however, don’t forget to tell the visitor how much they might be saving.
 You can implement this by adding the original delivery cost at checkout and then applying the discount.

-Although there are many types of ecommerce discounts that can help drive sales, increase new customer acquisition and boost conversions, a business can quickly become too reliant on sales.
-Be careful not to damage your brand image, over rely on ‘price-driven’ shoppers and decrease profitability.
+Although there are many types of eCommerce discounts that can help drive sales, increase new customer acquisition and boost conversions, a business can quickly become too reliant on sales.
+Be careful not to damage your brand image, overly relying on ‘price-driven’ shoppers and decrease profitability.

 - Demonstrate social proof in real-time

 - Install Live Chat to make it easier for customers to ask questions

 - Show your web visitors how much others love your products/services

 - Work hard to increase your website’s loading speed

 - Create case studies, reviews, and testimonials to support buying decisions

 - Simplify your homepage - see it as a dashboard

 - Build a genuine loyalty scheme around your visitors